React quickstart

 }4.
 Cross-origin cookies

-If your React app and the KolayLogin API are on different domains, the instance API must run with KL_COOKIE_SECURE=true, your CORS origins must include your app, and every fetch must carry credentials: "include". @kolaylogin/react does that automatically for its own calls; for your own fetches, pass it.
+If your React app and the Authfyio API are on different domains, the instance API must run with AF_COOKIE_SECURE=true, your CORS origins must include your app, and every fetch must carry credentials: "include". authfyio-react does that automatically for its own calls; for your own fetches, pass it.

 Refresh is automatic